 Funder: Centers for Disease Control-GHC

-Summary: Supports global public health by strengthening surveillance systems and workforce to accelerate detection, notification, and response to health threats.
+Summary: Supports global partners to strengthen public health surveillance systems for faster outbreak detection, notification, and response.